Boom Boom (John Lee Hooker song): Big Head Todd and the Monsters version

-American rock group Big Head Todd and the Monsters recorded "Boom Boom" for their album Beautiful World (1997).
-Group bassist Rob Squires described the recording session: "Hooker has just this incredible presence.
-He walked into the room and literally everyone was intimidated including our producer and the people who work in the studio."
+American rock group Big Head Todd and the Monsters recorded "Boom Boom" with Hooker for their album Beautiful World (1997).
 Beginning with the television series debut of NCIS: New Orleans in 2014, a portion of Big Head Todd's version has been used as the opening theme.

 Recognition and legacy

 In 1995, John Lee Hooker's "Boom Boom" was included in the Rock and Roll Hall of Fame's list of "The Songs That Shaped Rock and Roll".
 It was inducted into the Blues Foundation Hall of Fame in 2009 in the "Classics of Blues Recording" category.
 A Detroit Free Press poll in 2016 ranked the song at number 37 in "Detroit's 100 Greatest Songs".
 Rolling Stone magazine ranked Hooker's version at number 463 on its 2021 list of the "500 Greatest Songs of All Time", down from number 220 on its 2004 list.

+In the Wolfenstein: The New Order, set in a world that the Nazis won the Second World War, the song is covered in German by "Ralph Becker" a fictional artist signed by "Neumond Records."